SneakyPeet/Dirtybase/README.md

 ###Usage

-The Console application included in your project via its [nuget package](https://www.nuget.org/packages/Dirtybase/).
+The console application can be included in your project via [nuget](https://www.nuget.org/packages/Dirtybase/).

 **Init**